 For the inter-band con-current NR V2X operation, the requirements specified in clause 6.3.4 shall apply for the uplink in licensed band and the requirements specified in clause 6.3E.4.1 and 6.3E.4.2 shall apply for the sidelink in licensed band or Band n47.

+6.3E.4A Power control for Sidelink CA

+For SL intra-band contiguous CA, the power control requirement as specified in clause 6.3E.4.2 shall be applied per component carrier.

 <<end of change>>